NbAiLab/tokenizer-benchmark/README.md

-# Benchmark for Nordic Language Tokenizers
+# Benchmark for Scandinavian Language Tokenizers
-This repo provides tools for evaluating the efficiency of various tokenizers for Swedish, Danish, Norwegian Bokmål, Norwegian Nynorsk and Icelandic.
+This repo provides tools for evaluating the efficiency of various tokenizers for Swedish, Danish, Norwegian Bokmål and  Norwegian Nynorsk.
 For reference, it will also support English for comparison

-### Nordic Tokenizers
+### Scandinavian Tokenizers

 | tokenizer                                                                               | type          | vocab_size   |   da |   en |   nn |   no |   sv | Average Efficiency   |
 |:----------------------------------------------------------------------------------------|:--------------|:-------------|-----:|-----:|-----:|-----:|-----:|:---------------------|